-For most Australians, a FULL or PART Age Pension will feature prominently in retirement plans, notwithstanding the recent harsh changes to the Age Pension assets test which took effect since January 2017 (see SuperGuide article How do I apply for the Australian Age Pension?).
+For most Australians, a FULL or PART Age Pension will feature prominently in retirement plans, notwithstanding the recent harsh changes to the Age Pension assets test which took effect since January 2017 (see SuperGuide articles Australian Age Pension: 10 important facts you should know and How do I apply for the Australian Age Pension?).

 For those Australians seeking a much higher level of income, say, an annual retirement income of $100,000 a year, they can expect the Age Pension will play a much smaller role, if any, in their retirement plans.